 For the Ground Veggie Mix:

-- Add the TVP and stir to combine.
+- Stir to combine.
 Set aside for 5 minutes.

 - Add oil to a skillet over medium heat.
 Cook until it's shimmering, around 2 minutes.